MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-knowledge.md

 ---
-title: Add knowledge extraction | Microsoft Docs
+title: Add knowledge extraction to a bot | Microsoft Docs
-description: Teach your bot to understand the context of a conversation and respond appropriately with the Bot Framework and Cognitive Services.
+description: Enable your bot to understand the context of a conversation and respond appropriately with the Bot Framework and Cognitive Services.
 author: RobStand
 ms.author: rstand
 manager: rstand
-ms.topic: intelligence-knowledge-article
+ms.topic: article
 ms.prod: bot-framework
 ms.date:
 ms.reviewer: rstand
 ROBOTS: Index, Follow
 ---

-# How to add knowledge extraction
+# Add knowledge extraction to a bot

-> [!TIP]
-> You can find detailed documentation about each API, including developer guides and API references by visiting the Microsoft Cognitive Services <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">documentation site</a> and selecting the API you need on the left.

-## Knowledge API bot examples
 The Knowledge APIs can arm your bots with your own knowledge base and user history, allowing them to efficiently navigate your product catalogs to provide recommendations.

 > [!IMPORTANT]
 > Before you get started, you need to obtain your own subscription key from the <a href="https://www.microsoft.com/cognitive-services/" target="_blank">Microsoft Cognitive Services site</a>.

-### QnA Maker example
+## QnA Maker example
 This is a very simple Bot which uses simple heuristics to determine whether the incoming user message has a question intent, and if that's the case simply forwards the message to the QnA Maker service.

 To get started with QnA Maker, go to <a href="https://qnamaker.ai" target="_blank">qnamaker.ai</a> and build your own knowledge base.
 The <a href="https://qnamaker.ai/Documentation" target="_blank">documentation</a> describes the various flows in the tool to create your knowledge base.